Topological data analysis of vortices in the magnetically-induced current density in LiH molecule: Conclusions

 Another strength of our strategy is that it provides a compact description of induced vortices without the need to analyze the precedent $J^B$ or $\vec{J}^{B_\alpha}$ fields.
 Instead, we applied TDA to a scalar function derived from these fields.
 Working on scalar fields has many advantages, yet it may raise concerns about the information lost in reducing higher-rank tensor fields to scalar fields.
 In some cases, this information can be reintroduced to final visualizations, e.g., as colors of isosurfaces (which could represent the direction of circulation of induced flows, here omitted for clarity).

 Focusing on a particular feature of vortices in MICD can help select an adequate scalar function; in this task, other research domains studying rotational motion can be immensely inspiring.
-In our protocol, we adapted the $\Omega$ index used in studies on classical flows.
-The two main drawbacks of this function are (i) its dependency on the fixed perturbation direction (we derived $\Omega^{B_\alpha}$ from $\vec{J}^{B_\alpha}$), and (ii) increased computational time and memory due to the need to compute the $\vec{J}^{B_\alpha}$ gradient.
-While this function served our purpose of describing vortex cores, addressing other features may require different functions.
+In our protocol, we adapted the $\Omega$ index used in studies on classical flows. { The main drawback of the resultant $\Omega^{B_\alpha}$ function is the increased computational time and memory due to the need to compute the $\vec{J}^{B_\alpha}$ gradient (however, this quantity is computed in other topological analyses of the $\vec{J}^{B_\alpha}$ vector field as well).
+Also, the dependency of the $\Omega^{B_\alpha}$ on the fixed perturbation direction (we derived $\Omega^{B_\alpha}$ from $\vec{J}^{B_\alpha}$ for a fixed $\alpha$) can be limiting.} While this function served our purpose of describing vortex cores, addressing other features may require different functions.
 For instance, extracting basins of vortices needs functions that well-represent flow far from vortex cores.
 We can, however, use the approach to focus on a single feature of MICD to our advantage.
 For instance, we expect $\Omega^{B_\alpha}$ to be a good indicator of \emph{localized} flow domains, worth exploring in the context of localized/semi-localized/delocalized currents related to chemical bonds or molecular fragments.